• Skip to primary navigation

 Jump to Recipe

-There's pretty much no end to what these Pickled Tomatoes can enhance.
+There's pretty much no end to what these pickled tomatoes can enhance.

-• extra virgin olive oil - I like this one.
+• extra virgin olive oil - Use one you love!

 • black pepper - Freshly ground is best.

-How to Make Them
+How to Make it

 - In a large mixing bowl, gently combine the tomatoes with the jalapeños, scallions, and garlic.